Guide to Earning an Online Social Work Degree

 In many ways, online social work degrees work similarly to traditional programs.
 Distance learners study the same curriculum as their on-campus peers, listen to comparable lectures from professors, and turn in similar homework assignments.

 However, distance learners complete the majority of their work using online tools.
-Online programs might offer synchronous weekly classes and discussions through webcam.
+Online programs might offer synchronous weekly classes and live discussions through a video platform.
 If the program uses an asynchronous model, students stream lectures and contribute to virtual discussion boards.

 Colleges sometimes offer certain specializations online that might not be offered on campus, and vice versa.
 Just like traditional degrees, online programs usually involve an internship or field practicum, but distance learners can often fulfill these requirements with opportunities within their local communities.

 Online students often prefer this format for its convenience and flexibility.
-Online programs work particularly well for degree-seekers with other time-consuming responsibilities, such as working or caring for families.
-Without a commute to campus, distance learners can save significant time and money.
+Without a commute to campus, online programs work particularly well for degree-seekers with other time-consuming responsibilities, such as working or caring for families.

 Online Learning Formats